-2. The charge(s) and the information which the Director of Student Services has obtained pertinent to the charge(s).
+2. The charge(s) and the information which the Associate Vice President of Student Affairs has obtained pertinent to the charge(s).
 The student will have the opportunity to respond to this information.

-3. The Director of Student Services may then state what sanction(s), if any, are appropriate for the violation; a second meeting for this purpose may be scheduled.
+3. The Associate Vice President of Student Affairs may then state what sanction(s), if any, are appropriate for the violation; a second meeting for this purpose may be scheduled.

-The Director of Student Services will always attempt to resolve cases involving less serious infractions at this level; however, at his/ her discretion, the Director of Student Services may decline to rule on the case and elect to refer the case to the Student Disciplinary Committee.
-Furthermore, as each disciplinary problem has unique characteristics which are often unforeseeable and thus cannot be adequately planned for, the Director of Student Services, at his/ her discretion and in keeping with the spirit of fairness and due process, may, without prior written notice, alter any of the policies and procedures contained in the Student Code of Conduct, Rights and Responsibilities, in order to best expedite the handling of any particular case.
+The Associate Vice President of Student Affairs will always attempt to resolve cases involving less serious infractions at this level; however, at his/her discretion, the Associate Vice President of Student Affairs may decline to rule on the case and elect to refer the case to the Student Disciplinary Committee or confer with the Behavioral Intervention Task Force at any time for a recommendation.
+Furthermore, as each disciplinary problem has unique characteristics which are often unforeseeable and thus cannot be adequately planned for, the Associate Vice President of Student Affairs, at his/her discretion and in keeping with the spirit of fairness and due process, may, without prior written notice, alter any of the policies and procedures contained in the Student Code of Conduct, Rights and Responsibilities, in order to best expedite the handling of any particular case.